 After joining the 1×6’s together, attach the top and bottom 2×2’s to the panel and then attach the side 2×2’s.
 I used a combination of the Kreg Face Clamp and the HART Quicktight C-Clamp to clamp together the different sized pieces during assembly.

 Now connect the sides and the back together, clamping the pieces firmly together while assembling.
 Use a known right angle to check for square during assembly.
-I also used the Rockler Assembly Square with clamps on each side to hold the pieces together while attaching them.
+I also used a Right Angle Square with clamps on each side to hold the pieces together while attaching them.

 The last major assembly to build and attach is the top.
 It uses (3) 16-1/2″ 1×6’s with only 16-1/2″ 2×2 frame on what will be the front of the panel.

-Now we’ll get a little creative to attach the top.
-Flip over the nightstand and clamp everything firmly in place.
+Now we’ll get a little creative to attach the top on the DIY nightstand.
+Flip it over and clamp everything firmly in place.
 Since you can’t effectively clamp the backside of the top, pull those dusty dumbbells or other heavy objects out and use them to hold the top down flush to the workbench.

 Start by screwing the top to the back and then work your way down both sides and finish with attaching the front 2×2 frame.

-To get perfect spacing on the remaining stretchers, cut 5-7/8″ spacers and use them to position the 2nd and 3rd stretcher.
+Cut 5-7/8″ spacers and use them to position the 2nd and 3rd stretcher to get perfect spacing on the remaining stretchers.
 This sized opening will give your 1×6 drawer fronts a 1/16″ reveal on the top and bottom.

-Now that the body of the 3 drawer nightstand is done, it’s time to make those 3 drawers.
+Now that the body of the DIY nightstand is done, it’s time to make those 3 drawers.
 Before you start cutting the drawers, take the measurements of the drawer openings and adjust as necessary, leaving enough room for your drawer slides (1/2″ on each side for me).

 Use 1×6’s for the draws and cut (6) side pieces at 16″ long and (3) fronts and (3) backs both at 14″ long.
 Then rip the (6) sides and (3) fronts down to 4-1/2″ in width and the (3) backs down to 4″ in width.